The 3 Biggest eCommerce Mistakes You Can Easily Avoid

 Have you ever wondered what makes an eCommerce website successful?

-I thought that a good starting point to answer this complicated question would be to look from a reversed perspective.
+I thought that a good starting point to answer this question would be to look from a reversed perspective.

 So let's try to understand what actually makes an e-commerce site less successful, or even bad.